DFS GPP Strategy: 2024 Guide

 • Winning any kind of GPPs is about successfully predicting game scripts.

-• If you need help structuring your lineup, DFS Hub’s NFL Lineup Builder has you covered.
+• For help structuring your lineup, DFS Hub’s NFL Lineup Builder has you covered.

 • Game selection matters: